 Business dress

 The dress code in Luxembourg is formal and conservative.
-Luxembourgers generally wear high quality clothes while avoiding bright colours.
-Men wear suits and ties, while women typically dress in either a suit, dress, or a skirt and blouse.
+Luxembourgers generally wear high-quality clothes while avoiding bright colours.
+Men wear suits and ties, while women typically dress in suits, dresses, skirts, and blouses.

 A firm handshake is the appropriate greeting between business associates.
-Three light kisses on the cheeks are typical among friends, but not between two men.
-Expats should continue to address everyone as Monsieur or Madame followed by their surname until told otherwise.
+Three light kisses on the cheeks are typical among friends but not between two men.
+You should continue to address everyone as Monsieur or Madame followed by their surname until told otherwise.

 Gifts

-Gifts are generally not exchanged in the business world in Luxembourg.
-When invited to someone's house, however, it is customary to bring a gift of flowers, chocolates or a good bottle of wine.
+Gifts are largely not exchanged in Luxembourg's business world.
+However, when invited to someone's house, it is customary to bring flowers, chocolates, or a good bottle of wine.

 Gender equality